samuelemaus/Adjectivest/README.md

 The only class you should need to utilize in a typical scenario is the **AdjectiveInflector** class, and you should only need one instance.

-The only parameter in the class's constructor is the 'loadDictionaryIntoMemory' bool.
-This determines whether the CMU Dictionary is loaded into memory or accessed on-demand.
-The difference may be obvious, but loading it into memory is faster on each individual request at the cost of, well, memory.
-Accessing it on each request is a bit slower but more memory-efficient.

 `AdjectiveInflector inflector = new AdjectiveInflector(true);`